logo for pulau-pangkor.com

 The Perak Museum

 The Perak Museum was build in 1926 by a rich and successful tin miner called Foo Choong Kit.
 Back then, he built it for his own private domain.
-The rumor goes that it once there were forty people living in this house.
+The rumour goes that it once there were forty people living in this house.
 The house did not stay long with the family.
 In 1950 it was sold to the Perak Government. which utilized these premises to house the administrative centre of its Department of Works.
 In 1992 this building became the Perak Museum.

-The museum contains artifacts from the early history of Perak and follows up to the present with plenty of photos and memorabilia of the British administrators and rulers who played key roles in Perak.
+The museum contains artefacts from the early history of Perak and follows up to the present with plenty of photos and memorabilia of the British administrators and rulers who played key roles in Perak.

 The museum contains various pictures of colonial building in Perak.
 You may recognize them later when you walk through the city.